 Summary

-Ackee is an open-source, self-hosted web analytics tool that focuses on privacy and simplicity.
+Ackee is an open source, self-hosted web analytics tool that focuses on privacy and minimalism.
 It runs on your own server with Node.js and MongoDB, tracks pageviews and custom events without cookies or personal data, and presents stats in a minimal interface.
 It uses a GraphQL API and keeps all tracked data anonymized by default.

 - Homepage: https://ackee.electerious.com